Russia proposes lifeboat for a US space station

 Below: Various concepts of "lifeboats," which were considered for Space Station Freedom as of beginning of 1992:

-A European concept of the rescue vehicle circa 1993, considered as a replacement to the ill-fated Hermes space place.
+A European concept of a rescue vehicle circa 1993, considered as a replacement to the ill-fated Hermes space place.
 Click to enlarge.
 Credit: ESA

 Rep. Barbara Mikulski, D-Md., played a key role in making first steps toward US-Russian cooperation on the International Space Station.
 Copyright © 2002 Anatoly Zak